 Broadway is a key local and regional transit corridor where over 12,000 people travel by bus daily.
 During peak traffic hours, traffic congestion prevents reliable transit travel times, including a greater delay at the Table Mesa Drive intersection for left-turning buses than for any other vehicle.

-To reduce bus delays and significantly improve travel time and reliability, this project will:
+This project will reduce bus delays and significantly improve travel time and reliability through:

-• Design and install additional safety and accessibility improvements for all travelers at these two key intersections.
+• Designing and installing additional safety and accessibility improvements for all travelers at these two key intersections.

-• Separately, the project will also study the feasibility of repurposing the outside or right-most vehicle lanes to bus lanes within the project limits by analyzing traffic operations and transit travel time savings.
-Resulting recommendations and timing would be a separate potential project dependent on study results and available funding.
+Separately, the project will also study the feasibility of repurposing the outside or right-most vehicle lanes to bus lanes within the project limits by analyzing traffic operations and transit travel time savings.
+Resulting recommendations and timing could inform a different potential project, depending on study results and funding.

 Map of the project corridor on Broadway.
 Details on project webpage.